ht-timchen/ht-timchen.github.io/index.md

 Before joining Adelaide, I was honored to have worked with [Prof. Patrick Baudisch](https://hpi.de/baudisch/home.html) (HPI), [Prof. Takeo Igarashi](https://www-ui.is.s.u-tokyo.ac.jp/~takeo/) (U of Tokyo), [Prof CT Lin](https://profiles.uts.edu.au/chin-teng.lin) (UTS), and [Dr. Li-Yi Wei](https://www.liyiwei.org) (Adobe Research) across different research fields of Human-Computer Interaction, Computer Graphics, Brain-Computer Interface, and AI.

+### Recent activities
+- July 2024: Will serve as an AC for CHI 2025
+- June 2024: Serve on the jury committee for SIGGRAPH 2024 Poster
+- Nov 2023: Served as an AC for IEEE VR 2024

 ### To BIT, BCS, and BCS Adv students at the University of Adelaide

 Please visit [this repository](https://github.cs.adelaide.edu.au/a1227750/CS-IT-program-issues) if you have suggesstions about the BIT, BCS, BCS Adv programs